Skip to content

 What are the benefits of timber frame houses?

 Timber frames are made from trees, meaning it is a non-toxic, sustainable material.
-Timber is a safe material for builders and carpenters to work with and it’s risk-free to homeowners to inhabit.
+Timber is a safe material for builders and carpenters to work with and it’s risk-free for homeowners to inhabit.

-Australian regulations govern timber use in construction, ensuring it is sourced ethically and sustainably.
+Australian regulations govern timber used in construction, ensuring it is sourced ethically and sustainably.
 These regulations can be accessed here:

 Programme for the Endorsement of Forest Certification (PEFC)